radiantearth/stac-api-spec/README.md

 JSON array of Item entities).

 The API can be implemented in compliance with the *[OGC API - Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html)* standard
-(OAFeat as a shorthand).
-In this case STAC API can be thought of as a specialized Features API to search STAC catalogs, where the features returned are STAC [Item](stac-spec/item-spec/item-spec.md) objects, that have common properties, links to their assets and geometries that represent the footprints of the geospatial assets.
+(OAFeat is a shorthand).
+In this case STAC API can be thought of as a specialized Features API

+to search STAC catalogs, where the features returned are STAC [Item](stac-spec/item-spec/item-spec.md) objects, that have common properties, links to their assets and geometries that represent the footprints of the geospatial assets.